scribd/scribd.github.io/_posts/2020-06-26-streaming-with-delta-lake.md

 * Multiple streams can _append_ to the same table concurrently, *but* if there are any non-append writers (e.g. [merge writers](https://docs.delta.io/latest/delta-update.html)) then no other writers should run concurrently with the non-append writer.
+There are some distinctions here depending on whether the jobs are running in a Databricks runtime or not, and whether those jobs are running in the same workspace.
+Generally speaking it's best to only use append-only tables as streaming sources.
-* When there if there are any non-append writers, an optimize cannot run externally.
-In essence it **must** be executed inline in a streaming job when the merge writer is not running, i.e. periodically within a `foreachBatch`
+* When there are any non-append writers, an optimize cannot run externally.
+In essence it should be executed inline in a streaming job when the merge writer is not running, i.e. periodically within a `foreachBatch`.
+Locking features only available in the Databricks runtime may allow for concurrent upsert writers, but your mileage may vary!
 * [Checkpoints](https://spark.apache.org/docs/latest/streaming-programming-guide.html#checkpointing) must be managed *carefully*. each checkpoint location should belong exclusively to a single write stream. restarts of the job must always use the same checkpoint location. do not reference the same checkpoint location from multiple write streams as they will overwrite each others checkpoints (very bad).